jackyzha0/blog/content/posts/framing/index.md

 Different social contexts call for different social behaviours, and that's ok.

-*Special thanks to Anson, Ivan, Joss, Jasmine, Kat, and Anh for helping read over and edit this piece.*
+*Special thanks to Anson, Ivan, Rishi, Joss, Jasmine, Kat, and Anh for helping read over and edit this piece!
+Wouldn't be possible without y'all :)*